2020's best Omaha-area neighborhoods to see holiday lights

 » Linden Estates neighborhood and the area by Champions Run, off Blondo Street between 132nd and 144th Streets.
 A number of homes have light displays.

-» 337 N. 153rd Avenue Circle.
+» 337 N. 153rd Ave.
+Circle.
 The Aase Family Christmas Light Display features several TV-holiday-themed displays.
 Tune in to 107.5 FM to listen to holiday music while you drive by.
-See a preview here.

 » 2741 N. 129th Circle.
 The Jay Family Lights include 96 channels of Christmas lights, as well as multiple figurines.
 See it Monday through Thursday from 5:30 to 10 p.m.; Friday through Sunday from 5:30 to 11 p.m.